plone/plone.patternslib/src/plone/patternslib/static/components/Leaflet.Sleep/README.md

         // time(ms) until map wakes on mouseover
         wakeTime: 750,

-        // defines whether the user is prompted on how to wake map
+        // should the user receive wake instrurctions?
         sleepNote: true,

-        // should hovering wake the map?
+        // should hovering wake the map? (non-touch devices only)
         hoverToWake: true,

-        // specify a custom message to notify users how to wake
+        // a message to inform users about waking the map
-        wakeMessage: ('Click ' + (hoverToWake?' or Hover ' : '') + 'to Wake'),
+        wakeMessage: 'Click or Hover to Wake',

+        // a constructor for a control button
+        sleepButton: L.Control.sleepMapControl,

-        // opacity (between 0 and 1) of inactive map
+        // opacity for the sleeping map
         sleepOpacity: .7
     }